 The occurrence of increased instances of severe drought in some regions across the U.S. coupled with increased pressure on aging centralized water treatment infrastructure has created a need to find novel wastewater treatment and reuse solutions.
 Some urban communities such as San Francisco have adopted ordinances requiring all new commercial, mixed-use or multi-family building projects treat on-site wastewater or graywater for non-potable reuse (NPR) (SFPUC 2018).
-This study examines the environmental and cost effects of implementing various mixed wastewater or graywater treatment configurations for new mixed-use building-scale or district scale NPR projects.
+This study examines the environmental and cost effects of implementing various mixed wastewater or graywater treatment configurations for new mixed-use building scale or district scale NPR projects.
 While such projects are inevitably moving forward to ensure community resiliency, the findings of this study can be used to help optimize the environmental and cost performance of on-site treatment and reuse.

 Background and Study Goal

 As one of the largest federal water research and development laboratories in the United States, the Environmental Protection Agency (EPA) generates innovative solutions that protect human health and the environment.
 The Office of Research and Development’s (ORD) Safe and Sustainable Water Resources (SSWR) Program is the principle research lead seeking metrics and tools to compare the tradeoffs between economic, human health and environmental aspects of current and future municipal water and wastewater services.
-Changes in drinking water and wastewater management have typically resulted from new regulations, which focus on developing and implementing additions to the current treatment and delivery schemes.
-However, these additions are generally undertaken in the absence of a system’s holistic view and result in transferring issues from one problem area to another.
+Changes in drinking water and wastewater management have historically focused on developing and implementing additions to the current treatment and delivery schemes.
+However, these additions are generally undertaken in the absence of a system’s holistic view and result in transferring issues from one problem area to another (Ma et al. 2015).
 Future alternatives need to address the whole water services physical system to shift towards more sustainable water services such that water scarcity is alleviated.
-Furthermore, these sustainable systems should be based on water resource recovery facility (WRRF) concepts such as decentralized water treatment and recovery, energy recovery, and nutrients recovery.
+Furthermore, these sustainable systems should be based on water resource recovery facility (WRRF) concepts such as decentralized water treatment and recovery, energy recovery, and nutrient recovery.
 Therefore, a range of integrated metrics and tools need to be used to evaluate the multifaceted solutions and identify “next-generation” sustainable water systems.

 The purpose of this study is to develop environmental life cycle assessments (LCAs) and life cycle cost analyses (LCCA) associated with decentralized (also referred to as distributed) water treatment and reuse systems.
-LCA and LCCAs are tools used to quantify sustainability-related metrics from a systems perspective.
+LCA and LCCA are tools used to quantify sustainability-related metrics from a systems perspective.
 EPA previously developed a report entitled “Life Cycle Assessment and Cost Analysis of Water and Wastewater Treatment Options for Sustainability: Influence of Scale on Membrane Bioreactor Systems” (Cashman et al. 2016).
 In this study, EPA conducted a theoretical evaluation of aerobic and anaerobic membrane bioreactors (MBR) as a sewer mining transitional strategy and investigated the impacts of different scales (0.05-10 million gallons per day), population density (2,000-10,000 people per square mile) and climate and operational factors (e.g., temperature and methane recovery).
 MBRs represent a promising technology for decentralized wastewater treatment and can produce recycled water to displace potable water or non-potable water.
 In the current report, EPA builds upon the previously developed MBR models to develop LCAs and LCCAs of MBRs and other decentralized wastewater technology options in the context of an urban case study, using San Francisco California as the case study city.
 The study focuses on one key commercial treatment technology, aerobic MBRs (AeMBR).
 The AeMBR results are compared to alternative technologies including anaerobic membrane bioreactors (AnMBR), AeMBRs with thermal energy recovery, and recirculating vertical flow wetlands (RVFW).
 While Cashman et al. (2016) only investigated treatment of mixed wastewater, this current study considers treatment of both mixed wastewater as well as source separated graywater.